Dave Robinson (American football): After football

-Robinson was the twelfth member of Vince Lombardi's championship Green Bay Packers, including Lombardi himself, to be enshrined in the Pro Football Hall of Fame.
-He was the sixth Nittany Lion to be honored in the Professional Football Hall of fame in Canton, joining Jack Ham, Franco Harris, August Michalske, Lenny Moore and Mike Munchak.
+With his election, Robinson became the 12th member of Vince Lombardi's championship Green Bay Packers, including Lombardi himself, to be enshrined in the Pro Football Hall of Fame.
+He was also the sixth Penn State Nittany Lion to be honored in the Professional Football Hall of Fame in Canton, joining Jack Ham, Franco Harris, Mike Michalske, Lenny Moore and Mike Munchak.

 In 2011, Robinson was faced with a different struggle in his life.
 He was told that he may have pancreatic cancer which is 98% deadly.
 He said "I had a brother die of pancreatic cancer.
 I know the odds of pancreatic cancer.
 I went home and started making plans for my demise."
 After his doctors appointment, Robinson received the news that he did not have pancreatic cancer; however he did have colon cancer and 80% blockage of one of his major arteries.
 But, after two months spending a lot of time in the hospital, the doctors gave Robinson news that he was cancer free and did not have to receive chemotherapy.
-After going through this life altering time, Robinson told reporters, " I am here for a purpose."
+After going through this life altering time, Robinson told reporters, "I am here for a purpose."

-In September 2013, Moorestown High School retired Dave Robinson's old jersey, number 89.
+In September 2013, Moorestown High School retired Robinson's old jersey, number 89.
 This made Robinson the only Moorestown player to ever receive such an honor.